All the examples below assume that you are running inside a Python virtual

 - Set the environment variable

-This must happen outside Python – before starting your script.
+On Windows systems, this must happen outside Python – before starting your script.
 Just manipulating

 os.environ will not work!